 An entrepreneur is defined as “a person who organizes and manages any enterprise, especially a business, usually with considerable initiative and risk” (Dictionary.com).
 Remote work and the accountability that comes with it effectively makes everyone an entrepreneur.
 This mindset helps to drive your company forward as a whole, with Remote.co reporting that this entrepreneurial mindset ultimately led “30% [of respondents] said that telecommuting allowed them to accomplish more in less time."

-Unfortunately, despite the benefits of a remote team, there are always going to be downsides to everything you do as well.
-At RemoteHQ we’ve not only been able to identify some of those downsides, but we’ve also successfully come up with solutions that help discard of them as well.
+At RemoteHQ, we've not only been able to identify some of those downsides, but we've also created solutions that help mitigate and even solve them as well.

-While being a remote worker can be a huge growing experience, those who aren’t adept at working without management may ultimately fall by the wayside.
-In a traditional work environment, those employees would be managed by their peers and supervisors and, based off of those touchpoints, they’d be able to make the most of each day.
-Accountability is a surprisingly important part of working both remotely and traditionally, but not everyone is able to track tasks and be accountable for the work at hand without guidance/a work environment.
+While being a remote employee can be a huge growing experience, those who aren't adept at working without management may ultimately fall by the wayside.
+In a traditional work environment, those employees would be managed by their peers and supervisors and, based on those touch points, they'd be able to make the most of each day.
+Accountability is a surprisingly important part of working both remotely and traditionally, but not everyone is able to track tasks and be accountable for the work at hand without guidance.

 How We Solve It: It’s important to recognize that while your team is remote, budgeting time for team members who live near each other to grab a coffee, is incredibly important.
 Being able to meet up with some, not even all, members of your team even once a month is a great way to bond and get to know each other.
 If your team is entirely remote, try scheduling a work trip where you can all work together, but from the same location!